angeliski/github-oauth-wrapper/readme.md

 Hi everyone!
 It's a simple wrapper to authenticate your app with github accounts.
 It'll open a new window asking to user his credentials and after authentication, you'll recive the token from the github.

 ## How to use
-It's very very simple =P Just get your github *client ID* to user give authorization to your app and wich is the callback url to recive the token.
-Look that:
+It's very very simple =P Just get your github *client ID* and use it configure and authorize your app.
+Then, define the callback url which will receive the token.
+Look at that:

 ```javascript
 window.addEventListener('DOMContentLoaded', () => {